Nicolas-albu/PyBoost/README.md

 ## :rotating_light: **Licença**

-O projeto PyBoost é distribuído sob a licença MIT, o que significa que é um software livre e que pode ser utilizado, modificado e distribuído livremente, desde que seja incluída uma cópia da licença.
+O projeto PyBoot é distribuído sob a licença MIT, saiba mais em [LICENSE](LICENSE).